Paulicorne/Piscine_CPP/README.md

 Her work helped me a lot while working on this !
 She documented key notions and her code is clean and commented.

+Some exercices are also inspired by [Aleyra's work](https://github.com/aleyra/).
+Again very clean code.

 Also used @frfrey's [Vscode Extension](https://marketplace.visualstudio.com/items?itemName=frfreyCanonicalClassCPP.canonicalclasscpp)

 ** If you are from 42 and need help/further explainations, feel free to dm me on Slack (@pmillet) ! **